Tersoal/default-vagrant/README.md

 ------------
 * Symfony (launches some useful commands about **cache and logs permissions** or about **Doctrine** when the machine is booting)
 * Ruby (contains **Sass** and **Compass**; by default they are installed, but if you want to customize the version you can do it easily seeing the configuration below)
+* **Node.js**, you can also choose your favorite version (stable, latest or concrete one).
+It comes with the following preinstalled packages:
+    - Npm
+    - Bower
+    - Grunt-cli
+    - Gulp

 Prerequisites
 -------------